 Should Horse Riders Take Road Tests?admin

-There’s plenty you need to do before taking your horse out on the road, including making sure your saddle is properly fitted with a TDS saddle fitting, but it turns out the general public believe riders should have to do a lot more before they become road legal.
+There’s plenty you need to do before taking your horse out on the road, including making sure your tack is all fitting correctly, but it turns out the general public believe riders should have to do a lot more before they become road legal.

 Drivers demand proficiency test for horse riders